Murgator/fivem-donation-script-tip4serv/README.md

 You get this message in the console when the server has started: **Server has been successfully connected**

-To check if the server is correctly connected type `restart tip4serv` in your server console (not ingame).
+To check if the server is correctly connected type `restart tip4serv` in your server console.

 ## How to buy and receive your order